The Data Protection Officer: All You Need To Know

 The Position and Way of Working

-No instructions must be given to a Data Protection Officer regarding the exercise of their tasks.
+No instructions must be given to a regarding the exercise of their tasks.
 This issue could arise if a Data Protection Officer is told what result should be achieved, how a complaint should be investigated or whether the supervisory authority needs to be consulted.
 For example, the Data Protection Officer must not be instructed to take a certain view on a particular interpretation of the law.

 In order to allow a Data Protection Officer to provide adequate advice, all relevant information must be passed on in a timely manner.
-The opinion of the Data Protection Officer must always be given due prominence.
+The opinion of the must always be given due prominence.
 In case there is a disagreement, document the reasons behind not following the Data Protection Officer’s advice.

 In Conclusion